Cultural impact of Mariah Carey: Tributes and references

 Carey and her work has been paid tribute to numerous times.
 In 2012 and 2023, American singer Patti LaBelle paid tribute to Carey covering "Hero" and "Love Takes Time" respectively.
 Other artists who have performed a tribute to Carey includes Tori Kelly, Muni Long, Jennifer Hudson, and Kelly Rowland.
+In 2026, Carey was honored as MusiCares' Person of the Year, where a range of tributes were performed by artists including the Foo Fighters, Laufey and Kesha, among multiple others.
 Carey's album cover outfits have often been paid tribute to by various artists including British singer Leigh-Anne Pinnock recreating Carey's look from the cover of The Emancipation of Mimi for the artwork of her single "Don't Say Love", and American rapper Latto recreating the Rainbow album cover for Halloween.

 The 2019 film Always Be My Maybe was a play-on-words of Carey's 1996 single "Always Be My Baby", which was used as the movie's theme song.
 Carey and her signature Christmas song, "All I Want for Christmas Is You", were referenced in Marvel Studios' What If...?
 (2023) Christmas special episode "What If...
 Happy Hogan Saved Christmas?".
+Carey's "Fantasy" has notably been used in the films Rush Hour (1998) and Free Guy (2021).
+"Emotions" features in the fifth season of the Netflix series The Crown and in the second season of the television show Percy Jackson and the Olympians, where it is used as plot point to destroy a flock of Stymphalian birds.
 Carey has also been referred to in various songs, including "Hiss" by Megan Thee Stallion, "The Heart Part 6" by Drake, "Downtown" by Macklemore & Ryan Lewis, and "This Is How We Do" by Katy Perry.